-Come have a coffee and chat with local like-minded entrepreneurs and business executives about the trials and tribulations of starting, running or growing a business.
+Come have your Friday morning coffee and chat with local like-minded entrepreneurs and business executives about the trials and tribulations of starting, running or growing a business.
 These events are an informal, open discussion and a great chance to network with fellow entrepreneurs.

 This month’s guest is David Eisnor, Business Development Team Lead (Atlantic Canada) for Futurpreneur Canada.
+Our March Coffee Chat will take place at Startup Zone on Wednesday, March 11th, from 12-1pm.
 Read more about David below:

 David Eisnor is an entrepreneur.
 He has experience with small business consulting specializing in business start-ups; renovating and restoring old homes; and running both a tourism and farming business.